bruno-sardine/WLED/README.md

 Look for “cron”
 Drag it to Full Disk Access

 Repeat for the other executables or files.
+The WLED files can just be dragged from Finder.

 ### FAC (Frequently Asked Comments)
-C: You know this exact thing exists [here]
+C: You know this exact thing exists [here]<br>
 A: No, I didn’t.
 Again, I’m famous for reinventing the wheel.

-C: printf() is the standard for writing to log files, not echo.
+C: printf() is the standard for writing to log files, not echo. <br>
 A: I know.
 I just didn’t feel like dealing with formatting to account for dashes and percents signs

-C: The code is sloppy / you rely too much on IF statements / some of your IFs are not used properly / there are easier ways of checking what you’re doing.
+C: The code is sloppy / you rely too much on IF statements / some of your IFs are not used properly / there are easier ways of checking what you’re doing.<br>
 A: I know.
 It’s the result of intermittent testing to see how I was progressing.
 Once I was done, I didn’t care enough to clean it up and make the scripts tighter.

 C: bash is not the most efficient way to do this.
-You should have used something like python
+You should have used something like python<br>
 A: Sounds like a great project for you to do… go for it!
-Chatgpt could probably spit it out if you pasted in the scripts.
+ChatGPT could probably spit out Python code if you pasted in the scripts.

 ### FAQ
-Q: Can you add / alter this feature?
+Q: Can you add / alter this feature?  <br>
 A: The scripts are as-is.
-Feel free to pull to your repository, download, change, even sell it.
+Feel free to pull to your repository, download, change, sell it.
+I won't be making any more additions here.

+Q: Will this work with GoVee Lights? <br>
+A: I think it can.
+The meat of the project is figuring out the holidays.
+With GoVee you need an API key, and I think you make similar POST calls with curl.
+I don't see why this could not be repurposed.

-Q: Will this work on another OS besides MacOS?
+Q: Will this work on another OS besides MacOS?<br>
 A: Maybe linux?
 I’m sure there’s something goofy about Mac vs Linux where one OS likes a single backtick vs a quote, or no space after a bracket.
 But they should be pretty simple to get through.

-Q: Why are you using full paths everywhere?
+Q: Why are you using full paths everywhere?<br>
 A: Because I’m a full path kind of guy.
 It’s also more friendly with cron